EnigmaCurry/d.rymcg.tech/qbittorrent-wireguard/README.md

 The qBittorrent configurations are not included in `make config` - you'll need to manually edit your `.env` file to adjust them.

-You might need to install qBittorrent and set the variable in the its web UI, then copy the value from `/var/lib/docker/volumes/<container's volume name>/_data/qBittorrent/qBittorrent.conf` (on the host) and paste it your `.env` file.
+You might need to install qBittorrent and set the variable in its web UI, then copy the value from `/var/lib/docker/volumes/<container's volume name>/_data/qBittorrent/qBittorrent.conf` (on the host) and paste it your `.env` file.